 Foundation wall cracks have several different causes, and each has its own unique solution.
 Concrete walls may experience small cracks as they cure.
 These are normal and may be no cause for alarm.
 However, walls cracking due to foundation settlement issues or expansive soils may require some repair work.

 Fortress Foundation Solutions are your local experts for all your foundation repair needs in Virginia & Maryland.
 We have warrantied solutions that fix foundation wall cracks!
 Call us for a foundation inspection and free foundation repair quote today!
-We serve Charlottesville, Bethesda, Lynchburg and many nearby areas.
+We serve Frederick, Bethesda, Lynchburg and many nearby areas.

 Foundation cracks vary in severity from a simple cosmetic issue to a major structural problem with your home.
 However, even serious foundation problems, when addressed early on, can be quickly and permanently fixed.